- Complete the online application.

 Phone: (812) 855-2069; (800) 227-2158 (US only)

 We will process your application only after the online application has been submitted and supporting materials are received.
-Online international student applications must be submitted no later than December 1.
-All supporting documents must be received by the Graduate Office no later than December 14 in order for your application to be considered for fall admissions.
+Online international student applications and supporting documents must be submitted no later than December 1 in order for your application to be considered for fall admissions.
 This is due to stringent document processing deadlines.

 All non-native English speakers who wish to be considered for financial aid of any type must demonstrate sufficient English proficiency by earning a score of at least 600 (paper test) or 250 (computer test) on the TOEFL.